isb-cgc/readthedocs/docs/source/sections/data/ICPC_about.rst

 About the International Cancer Proteogenome Consortium Data Set
 ---------------------------------------------------------------------

-ICPC has studies on the Proteogenomics of Gastric Cancer and HBV-Related Hepatocellular Carcinima available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
-ISB-CGC has procured this data through the PDC API.

 ICPC has several studies available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured data for the following studies through the PDC API:

 - Proteogenomics of Gastric Cancer